google/sentencepiece/doc/special_symbols.md

 ```

 ### Q: Can I add new special symbols to an existing model without retraining?
-We strongly recommend **against** adding new symbols to a trained model.
-Adding new symbols changes the vocabulary size and shifts the IDs of existing tokens.
-This will break compatibility with any downstream models (like Transformers) that were trained on the original token IDs.
+While it is **technically possible** to add new symbols by rewriting the protobuf model post-training, we **strongly recommend against it**.
+Adding new symbols changes the vocabulary size and shifts the IDs of existing tokens, which will break compatibility with downstream models (like Transformers) that were trained on the original token IDs.

+Additionally, SentencePiece **does not support on-the-fly token modification** (adding or changing tokens in-memory at runtime).
+The `SentencePieceProcessor` instance is immutable once loaded.

-If you must change the behavior of existing symbols, you can switch their type between `CONTROL` and `USER_DEFINED` (as shown in the modification section), which preserves their IDs.
+If you must change the behavior of existing symbols (e.g., switching between `CONTROL` and `USER_DEFINED`), you must modify the `.model` file post-training (as shown in the script above) and reload it into the processor.

 ### Q: What is the difference between `user_defined_symbols` and `required_chars`?
 *   **User-defined symbols** are treated as a single, indivisible token.
 They are never split into smaller pieces, and they are always matched from the input text if present.